Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 🔽 Download the printable Blank kindergarten lesson plan template

-Category #5: Elementary lesson plan templates
+Category #5: Elementary school lesson plan templates

-Template #1: Weekly elementary lesson plan template
+Template #1: Weekly elementary school lesson plan template

-If you’re looking for a somewhat condensed version of a blank lesson plan structure, you can use our weekly elementary lesson plan template.
-It features the basics of elementary lesson planning with a full weekly lesson plan structure.
+If you’re looking for a somewhat condensed version of a blank lesson plan structure, you can use our weekly elementary school lesson plan template.
+It features the basics of elementary school lesson planning with a full weekly lesson plan structure.

-Weekly elementary lesson plan template
+Weekly elementary school lesson plan template

-Template #2: Blank elementary lesson plan template
+Template #2: Blank elementary school lesson plan template

-Blank elementary lesson plan template
+Blank elementary school lesson plan template

 Category #6: Middle school lesson plan templates

-Creative project middle school lesson plan template
+Middle school creative project lesson plan template

-🔽 Download the printable Creative project middle school lesson plan template
+🔽 Download the printable middle school creative project lesson plan template

 Template #2: Weekly middle school lesson plan template